On the hunt for a current account for your children? Here are our top picks for 11-18-year-olds.

-If the parent or guardian banks with Barclays, an application can be made via Video Banking, but if not, an application will have to be made in branch.
+If the parent or guardian banks with Barclays, an application can be made via the Video Banking app, but if not, an application will have to be made in branch.

-A child will need to bring ID, which can be a passport or National Identity Card, while proof of address and identity is also required for the parent or guardian.
+The child will need to bring ID, which can be a passport or National Identity Card, while proof of address and identity is required for the parent or guardian.

 HSBC MyAccount (11-17)

-MySavings is open to seven to 17-year olds and pays a rate of 3% on balances of up to £3,000.
+A MySavings account is available to seven to 17-year olds and pays a rate of 3% on balances of up to £3,000.

-The MyAccount comes with a HSBC Visa debit card, allowing your child to shop online and in store, as well as take up to £100 out a day from an ATM.
+MyAccount comes with a Visa debit card, allowing your child to shop online and in store, as well as withdraw up to £100 out a day from an ATM.

-The account can be managed online, through the mobile banking app, over the phone (from the age of 11) and in a HSBC branch.
+The account can be managed online, through the mobile banking app and over the phone (from the age of 11), as well as in a HSBC branch.

-You will need to provide ID and proof of address for the child and yourself, unless you as the parent or guardian are an existing HSBC customer.
+You also need to provide ID and proof of address for the child and yourself, unless you (as the parent or guardian) are an existing HSBC customer.